David Miliband: Education

 Miliband was educated at Primrose Hill Primary School, in Camden, and Newlaithes Primary School, in Leeds.
-In September 1976, he passed the entrance examination to the newly independent, fee-paying Bradford Grammar School and from 1978 to 1983, attended Haverstock Comprehensive School in north London.
+In September 1976, he passed the entrance examination to the independent, fee-paying Bradford Grammar School, studying there from 1976 to 1978 and from 1978 to 1983, attended Haverstock Comprehensive School in north London.
 He obtained four A-levels (grades BBBD), and won admission to the University of Oxford.
 He was an undergraduate student at Corpus Christi College, Oxford, and obtained a first-class honours degree in Philosophy, Politics and Economics (PPE).
 From 1988 to 1989, he received a master's degree in Political Science at Massachusetts Institute of Technology, where he was a Kennedy Scholar.

 Political biography

 Miliband's first job was as a political analyst at the National Council for Voluntary Organisations (NCVO).
 From 1989 to 1994, he worked as a Research Fellow and policy analyst at the Institute for Public Policy Research (IPPR).
 He was appointed Secretary of the IPPR's Commission on Social Justice upon its foundation in 1992 by the then leader of the Labour Party, John Smith.